ortexx/metastocle/README.md

 This is only part of the ability to work with collections and documents.

 ## Browser client
 You can also use the client in a browser.
-Look at the description of the [spreadable](https://github.com/ortexx/spreadable/) library.
+Look at the description of the [spreadable](https://github.com/ortexx/spreadable/#how-to-use-the-client-in-a-browser) library.
 In window you have __window.ClientMetastocle__ instead of __window.ClientSpreadable__.
 The prepared file name is __metastocle.client.js__.

+## How to use it via the command line
+Look at the description of the [spreadable](https://github.com/ortexx/spreadable/#how-to-use-it-via-the-command-line) library.
+You only need to change everywhere **spreadable** word to **metastocle**.

 ## How it works